Classes

 Intermediate Classes

-Prerequisite: Successful completion of Beginnings II level class at Ebanista and Wood Prepping Workshop or permission of instructor
+Prerequisite: Successful completion of Beginnings II level class at Ebanista, the Sharpening Workshops, and the Material Layout and Prep.
+Workshop or permission of instructor

 In this 10 week course, students will benefit from each other’s experience and the breadth of topics being taught while focusing on their own level-appropriate project.
 Each level builds on the skills developed in previous levels and projects are designed to provide opportunities for new skill acquisition as well as practice and mastery of the previous.

-Either section is open to both IM I, IM 2, and now, IM 3 level students
+All section is open to both IM I and IM 2 students.

 Projects: